-Our funding environment is changing, as is the availability of data, and as we move forward into UK Research and Innovation (UKRI) it is time to take stock, look forward and review the scientific need for longitudinal studies.
+Our funding environment is changing, as is the availability of data, and as we move forward into UK Research and Innovation (UKRI) the Review proved an opportunity to take stock, look forward and review the scientific need for longitudinal studies within this changing context.

 The Longitudinal Studies Review 2017 provides the opportunity to look ahead at the future needs for longitudinal studies within this changing context.

 - Read the review specification (PDF, 61Kb).

 The recommendations from this review build on the ESRC 2006 Strategic Review of Panel and Cohort Studies (PDF, 711Kb).

 - More on the background to the review